RecipeTips.Com Home cooking tips & advice | Knowledge | Bread Storage Guide

 Short Term Storage | Long Term Storage | Defrosting Bread

-The length of time that bread will keep depends on a number of factors including the ingredients used, temperature, humidity, storage container, and storage location.
-Basic breads prepared with only a few ingredients, such as flour, water, yeast, and salt generally do not keep as long as yeast breads that have been enriched with eggs, butter, and milk.
-Breads prepared with a starter also keep longer than many basic yeast breads.
-Quick breads are aptly named: they are quick to prepare and quick to dry out, so they are best eaten on the day they are baked.
+Breads prepared with only a few basic ingredients, such as flour, water, yeast, and salt, generally do not keep as long as yeast breads that have been enriched with eggs, butter, and milk.
+Breads prepared with a starter also keep longer than many of the basic flour and water breads.
+Quick breads are aptly named, because not only are they quick to prepare, but they are also quick to dry out; consequently, they are best when eaten on the day they are baked.

 Short Term Storage